Greatest Hits (2008 Ace of Base album)

 Greatest Hits is a greatest hits album by Swedish group Ace of Base.
 It is their second compilation with this title, the first being Arista's 2000 US release Greatest Hits (2000).
 It was released by Mega Records and Playground Music on 14 November 2008.
 The compilation was released in multiple formats, including a single disc edition and a 2-CD+DVD compilation which includes 16 of their hits, 13 previously released remixes, and 17 music videos.
 The set also includes four newly recorded remakes of hit songs.
 Beside previously unreleased songs included on the 2015 compilation album Hidden Gems, this is the last Ace of Base album to date with new material to feature vocalist Jenny Berggren.

 In 2019, the collection was repackaged with Hidden Gems instead of the DVD and released as Ace of Base – Gold in the United Kingdom.
-The re-release charted 59 for one week in the UK and thus was Ace of Base's return to the charts since their 2010 album The Golden Ratio worldwide and since the 1999 compilation Singles of the 90s in the UK.
+The re-release charted at number 59 for one week in the UK and thus was Ace of Base's return to the charts since their 2010 album The Golden Ratio worldwide and since the 1999 compilation Singles of the 90s in the UK.